mastodon-sc/mastodon-documentation/docs/partD/create_custom_mastodon_detectors.md

 ## Compiling and installing the code

 We will assume here that you are working from the template repository we linked at the start of this page (`mastodon-plugin-example`).
-If you have it installed or derived from it, the compilation is done as for moany other Fiji projects, with `maven`.
+If you have it installed or derived from it, the compilation is done as for many other Fiji projects, with `maven`.

 ``` sh
 ❯ cd mastodon-plugin-example